The Bankrate promise

 The car is totaled without insurance

-If the vehicle is totaled by storm damage, but the owner doesn’t have comprehensive insurance, the damage will have to be paid for out of pocket.
-Sometimes disaster funds are available to help, so it might be a good idea to contact local government agencies to see if any financial relief is available.
+If your vehicle is totaled by storm damage, but you don’t have comprehensive insurance, you will likely have to pay for repairs out of pocket.
+Sometimes disaster funds are available to help, so it might be worth contacting government agencies like the Federal Emergency Management Agency (FEMA) or nonprofits to see if any financial relief is available.

 The appraisal is too low

-During natural disasters like hurricanes, insurance companies can get inundated with claims, and appraisers may be more prone to clerical errors.
-If the assessment on a vehicle comes back too low, the insured can dispute it.
-It’s also possible to bring in a third-party appraiser, but a good place to start is by talking with the insurance provider to see if a resolution can be reached.
+During natural disasters like hurricanes, insurance companies may be inundated with claims, and appraisers may be more prone to clerical errors.
+If you think your vehicle’s value has been miscalculated, you can dispute it.
+It’s also possible to bring in a third-party appraiser, but you may want to start by speaking with the insurance provider to see if a resolution can be reached.

 If the vehicle is damaged but is being repaired, it may be necessary to rent a car until the repairs are completed.
-While many auto insurance policies cover the cost of a rental car, it is typically an addition to a standard policy and will only be covered if the insurance company is already handling the claim on the damaged vehicle.
+While many auto insurance policies offer rental car coverage, it is typically an addition to a standard policy and will only be covered if the insurance company is already handling the claim on the damaged vehicle.